Caaaam/Canoe-Polo-Team-Generator-V2/README.md

 A Team generator for training sessions, input players and a score out of 100 into the csv as shown and the code will automatically assign players into relatively even teams.

+## Added features
+- Player and TeamMaker classes
+- Algorithm implemented
+- Allows the algorithm to run mutltiple times and choosed the best result

 ## Future additions:
 - Sort function for csv players (incase they aren't in order)
 - Allow selection of players (ideally in GUI), and then select these from the csv